-The document provides a short reminder of the procedure set-up for dealing with case-files in general, as well as factual information regarding complaint n° 1986/8 on Caretta caretta in Laganas Bay, Greece; moreover, the note provides an overview of the options that the Standing Committee has regarding the present complaint as well as a summary of the main decisions of the Standing Committee since the case was open, in 2004.
+The Secretariat prepared an Information Note on the Bsytroe Case-file, including a short reminder of the procedure set-up for dealing with case-files in general, as well as factual information regarding complaint n° 1986/8 on Caretta caretta in Laganas Bay, Greece.
+Moreover, the note provided an overview of the options that the Standing Committee could have regarding the present complaint, including the advantages and disadvantages of each option, as well as a summary of the main decisions of the Standing Committee since the case was open, back in 2004.